pasindumuth/nonsequitur-timeline/README.md

 The `public/Canvas.js` object is the main drawing interface for NonSequiturTimeline.
 At the top are constants that control the viz, such as the ribbon height, spacing between threads, etc.

+### Loading Data Into Postgres

+First, install postgreSQL.
+The default database configurations are specified at the top of src/server/TimeSquaredDB.ts.

+Create a schema 'sys', and create table 'trace' with: CREATE TABLE sys.trace ( "id" INTEGER, "dir" SMALLINT, "func" VARCHAR(255), "tid" SMALLINT, "time" BIGINT, "duration" BIGINT);

+We need to stream the data to copy into postgres, starting with the line with the COPY command.
+Use: tail -n +12 trace.txt | psql dinamite -c "COPY sys.trace (id, dir, func, tid, time, duration) FROM stdin"

+Then, create an index to do range queries over time faster.
+CREATE INDEX trace_index ON sys.trace (time);